 Acting for Film provides students an environment to get comfortable acting in front of the camera.
-The primary emphasis of the class is the practice of the subtlety and nuance of film acting including learning to adjust the performance for specific shot size, finding the arc of the character and learning to maintain the integrity of the script while shooting out of sequence.
+The primary emphasis of the class is the practice of the subtlety and nuance of film acting, including learning to adjust the performance for specific shot size, finding the arc of the character and learning to maintain the integrity of the script while shooting out of sequence.
 Film set terminology and etiquette are also addressed.
-Students participate in Production Workshop with film students.
-In the Production workshop, students experience on-set shoots in collaboration with student filmmakers.
-Students are introduced to a first-hand experience in set etiquette, shooting out of sequence and understanding the actor's role in a shoot.
+Students are given first-hand experience in set etiquette and understanding the actor's role in a shoot.

-Students learn to analyze scripts and break them down into Credits or "beats".
-They develop a solid grounding in establishing a character based on their own experiences and imagination.
-Students will incorporate all of the disparate disciplines learned in all other Areas of Study in an in-class, filmed scene presentation.
+Students learn to analyze scripts and break them down into units or 'beats'.
+They learn to develop a character based on their own experiences and imagination.
+Students will incorporate the disciplines learned in all other areas of study in an in-class, filmed scene presentation.
+Scheduled rehearsals average five hours per week.

 Students will work on assigned and chosen monologues to practice text analysis, and character creation skills learned thus far.
-Students will understand the structure and particular elements, which make a successful monologue and prepare pieces to be audition ready.
+Students will understand the structure and particular elements that make a successful monologue and prepare pieces to be audition ready.

 Students learn to access the natural voice through relaxation exercises designed to improve alignment and alleviate habitual tension.
 They will also experiment with different ways of becoming physically "present" in their work.
-Elements of various approaches will be taught to assist students in finding freedom and expression in the physical instrument.
+Elements of various approaches will be taught to help the students find expression and freedom within the physical instrument.

-Students will practice the tools necessary to hone and focus their acting skills when they do not have a scene partner on which to rely.
-Students will work on monologues from theatre and film sources that will help them learn how to command attention at auditions and professional performances.
+Students will learn the elements of the Business of Acting - resumes, headshots, seeking out representation and castings and branding.
+Students will also practice the tools necessary to hone and focus their acting skills for auditions.
+Students will work on monologues from theater and film sources that will help them learn how to command attention at auditions, and to submit clean, professional selftaped submissions.
 Exercises will be taped for in-class critique.